khaleedgt/Pizza-Sales-/README.md

 The pizza with most quantity of orders is the Classic Deluxe.

-### 13. Wich pizza sells the worst in terms of quantity?
+### 12. Wich pizza sells the worst in terms of quantity?
+Similarly, to identify the least popular pizzas, we group by pizza_name, sum the quantities, and order ascending to find the bottom 5.
 ````sql
 SELECT
     TOP 5